tanfwong/sdr_notes/_sources/ch3/fftw3.md

   dimensions, of arbitrary input size, and of both real- and complex-valued data.
 The FFTW3 library has been highly optimized to run with different levels of precision and under a number of CPU architectures.
-We will employ in most cases the multi-threaded, single-precision, 1-d FFT library functions.
+We will employ in most cases the single-/multi-threaded, single-precision, 1-d FFT library functions.

 * The nice thing about FFTW3 is that a detailed